FISCAL MODELING STUDIES

 Several online tools have been developed to support states and communities to conduct fiscal modeling.
 The resources below include tools to estimate the cost of child care and preschool, as well as staffed family child care networks.

-For more information on how to use these tools and the process for completing a fiscal modeling project, please review the NCIT/CAP fiscal modeling toolkit via the button below.
+For more information on how to use these tools to complete a fiscal modeling project, please review the NCIT/CAP fiscal modeling toolkit via the button below.
+For more information on the process of cost modeling to inform policy, please review the P5FS guide via the button below.

 PROVIDE COST OF QUALITY CALCULATOR